Ever thought about switching up your style and adding a little “je ne sais quoi” to freshen up your site?

 After your website and social media revamp, it’s now time to organize your process.
 You’ve made changes to your website (and maybe your offerings), so it may be time to refresh your process also.

 Before your clients start rolling in, think about ways to make your workflow easier for you and your clients.
 It doesn’t have to be a perfect system since you’ll make some changes as you grow, but planning your process will save you time and headaches so you don’t have to do all the things at the last-minute.
 The first step is to learn how to onboard new clients faster with 6 free tools.

 [Tweet “Ready to revamp your WordPress website?
 This free checklist and done-for-you Trello board can help you with that. >>”]

 For my TL;DR peeps, following these tips can help you grow your audience and your business:

-Copy this done-for-you Trello board and download your Better WordPress Website checklist and use them as your pre/re-launch guide to revamp your WordPress site.
+Download your checklist, copy the Trello board that comes with it, and use them as your launch guide to revamp your WordPress site.